 Today, discover the Grand Palace, residence of the kings of the Chakri Dynasty.
 In the religious complex of Wat Phra Kaew, see the Emerald Buddha, the most sacred image for Buddhists in Thailand.
-Also visit the Queen Sirikit Textile Museum.
+You may also visit the Queen Sirikit Museum of Textiles.
 After lunch, view the Reclining Buddha at Wat Po.
-Make your way to the glamorous Eastern & Oriental Express for the three-night rail journey, with dinner on board this evening B,L,D
+Make your way to the glamorous Eastern & Oriental Express for the three-night rail journey, with dinner on board this evening.

 From the comfort of your elegant en-suite cabins or the open-air Observation Deck, view the lush landscapes of Thailand and Malaysia.
 Enjoy exquisite meals in the dining car as well as a private lecture.
-Each day will include excursion options, beginning with a short cruise on the River Kwai to see the bridge immortalized in the 1952 novel and David Lean’s 1957 film adaptation.
+Each day will include excursion options, beginning with a short cruise on the River Kwai to see the famous bridge.
 You may also visit the museum documenting the Thailand-Burma Railway, built by Japanese forces during World War II.
 The following day will focus on Malaysian food, culture, and agriculture in a local village.
-B,L,D

-Discover the National Gallery’s impressive collection of modern Southeast Asian art, housed in the former Supreme Court and City Hall buildings.
+Discover the National Gallery’s impressive collection of modern Southeast Asian art.
 Lunch is at leisure.
-This afternoon, board a traditional “bumboat” for a Marina Bay cruise featuring Singapore’s many architectural highlights.
-Then, roam through the enchanting Gardens by the Bay, a gorgeous nature park and one of the city’s most iconic landmarks.
+This afternoon, take a Marina Bay cruise with views of Singapore’s many architectural highlights.
+Afterwards, roam through the enchanting Gardens by the Bay, a gorgeous nature park and one of the city’s most iconic landmarks.
 Gather for a farewell dinner this evening.
-B ,D

 Everything you need to know about the tour